-AFS relies on a notification concept.
-Callbacks are RPCs to the respective remote Venus processes with a Callback Promise Token as parameter.
+Callbacks are RPCs issued by the VICE server to the respective remote Venus processes with a Callback Promise Token as parameter.
+It guarantees that the VENUS process is notified if a client changed a file.

 A Callback Promise Token may have the values: